ChainAgnostic/CAIPs/CAIPs/caip-222.md

 - statement (optional) - Human-readable ASCII assertion that the user will sign.
 It _MUST NOT_ contain `\n`.
 - requestId (optional) - System-specific identifier used to uniquely refer to the authentication request.
 - resources (optional) - List of information or references to information the user wishes to have resolved as part of the authentication by the relying party; express as [RFC 3986][rfc 3986] URIs and separated by `\n`.
 - signatureTypes (optional) - Object specifying the supported signing algorithms by the application for each namespace.
-The namespace MUST be defined in the key, while the supported signing algoriths as `string[]` and MUST contain one or more values if present.
+The namespace MUST be defined in the key, while the supported signing algorithms as `string[]` and MUST contain one or more values if present.

 Example of `signatureTypes`